-Preliminary work
+Preliminary work on the 1999 revision

-- 1. Via its circular letter of 25 January 1996, the Central Office provided the Member States of the Intergovernmental Organisation for International Carriage by Rail (OTIF) and the interested international organisations and associations with the draft new Uniform Rules concerning the Contract of International Carriage of Passengers by Rail (CIV Uniform Rules), inviting them to make their opinion known to the Central Office.
+- 1. Via its circular letter of 25 January 1996, the Secretariat2 provided the Member States of the Intergovernmental Organisation for International Carriage by Rail (OTIF) and the interested international organisations and associations with the draft new Uniform Rules concerning the Contract of International Carriage of Passengers by Rail (CIV Uniform Rules), inviting them to make their opinion known to the Central Office.
 The draft was discussed on its first reading at the fifth session (17 21.6.1996) and 7th session (14 18.10.1996) and on its 2nd reading at the 17th session (6/7.5.1998) of the Revision Committee. - 2.
 Due to the parallelism with the CIM Uniform Rules, at the second reading certain provisions relating to the transportation of luggage were left in abeyance by the Revision Committee until the corresponding provisions of the CIM Uniform Rules had been discussed, since the articles in question had to be discussed within the context of the second reading of the CIM Uniform Rules and the results of these discussions had to be included automatically in the CIV Uniform Rules (Report on the 17th session, 3rd meeting, p.
 45).
-The decisions concerning the CIM Uniform Rules, adopted at the twentieth session (2.9.1998), were then incorporated into the CIV Uniform Rules by the Central Office, in accordance with the mandate of the Revision Committee. - 3.
+The decisions concerning the CIM Uniform Rules, adopted at the twentieth session (2.9.1998), were then incorporated into the CIV Uniform Rules by the Secretariat, in accordance with the mandate of the Revision Committee. - 3.
 Among the questions in abeyance, discussed at the 21st session (19 23.10.1998), concerning the basic Convention, there was also the question of the "system of financing / list of lines" which is directly related to the scope of application of the CIV Uniform Rules.
-A new provision was introduced into the CIV Uniform Rules in the course of this session, according to which each State which is party to a convention comparable to the CIV Uniform Rules may issue a reservation in respect of the scope of application of the CIV Uniform Rules (Article 1, §§ 6 and 7). - 4.
+A new provision was introduced into the CIV Uniform Rules in the course of this session, according to which each State which is party to a convention comparable to the CIV Uniform Rules may issue a reservation in respect of the scope of application of the CIV Uniform Rules (Article 1, §§ 6 and 7).
 By analogy with the decision of the 21st session of the Revision Committee relating to Article 1, § of the CIM Uniform Rules (see No. 29 of the remarks relating to Article 1, CIM), Article 1 of the CIV Uniform Rules was also adapted.
-The 5th General Assembly (26.5.
-B 3.6.1999) still had to examine over 30 proposals or suggestions from States, international associations and organisations and from the Central Office.
-This resulted in substantive amendments in 9 articles (Report, pp. 85-88, 91-94, 99/100, 107-113 and 180/181).

-6 The articles, paragraphs, etc. which are not specifically designated are those of the CIV Uniform Rules; unless otherwise evident from the context, the references to the reports on sessions not specifically identified relate to the sessions of the Revision Committee.
+The articles, paragraphs, etc. which are not specifically designated are those of the CIV Uniform Rules; unless otherwise evident from the context, the references to the reports on sessions not specifically identified relate to the sessions of the Revision Committee.